alexvanc/tracer/README.md

 ###To Do
 	1、Case 2: message queue based requests tracing 2、sendmsg/recvmsg, sendto/recvfrom function interception.
-	3、solve the problems of extracting ip and thread id 4、add connection info interception and send it to the trace database 5、Automatically generate the trace of a request from the trace database
+	3、add connection info interception and send it to the trace database 4、Automatically generate the trace of a request from the trace database